Is it just me or are you at a point in life where you enjoy snow more from the inside looking out than being out in it?

 This is another blossom that would pair nicely with an airy variety like white guara or Breathless Blush euphorbia.
 Both will soften the texture of the geranium.

-Now this is just the beginning of my summer dream and the snow is falling fast and furious so I’m going to go make a cup of tea and get back to browsing flower sites and Pink Saturday posts.
+Now this is just the beginning of my summer dream and the snow is falling fast and furious so I’m going to go make a cup of tea and get back to browsing flower sites.

 I hope I’ve left you feeling a bit more ‘in the pink’ on this very white Saturday.
 My spirits have sure been lifted just looking at all these beautiful blossoms!